idsdavidgutierrez/fit-sql-callstacks/README.md

 # Introduction

 SQL Server exposes T-SQL call stacks through Extended Events.
 For example, consider a stored procedure that calls another stored procedure.
 The child stored procedure performs an insert into a table which has an `AFTER INSERT` DML trigger.
-The T-SQL call stack could look something like this:
+The T-SQL call stack could look something like this within the trigger:

 ![image](https://user-images.githubusercontent.com/33984311/181058394-4dac5da0-7dea-4608-be3d-ea6b27faf9f5.png)